 Cheese and Charcuterie Board

-Cheese and Charcuterie Board ~ meats, cheeses, bread, fruit and nuts.
-Easy, stress-free entertaining ~ something for every appetite.
+Cheese and Charcuterie Board ~ simple, stress-free entertaining.
+A display of meats, cheeses, bread, fruit and nuts.
+Goes perfectly with wine.

-I’ve always loved hosting friends and family in our home, long before I started blogging, starting with planning the menu.
+I’ve always loved hosting friends and family in our home long before I started blogging.
 The first time I invited the family over, I was a naïve, clueless newlywed.
 This was long before Google and Pinterest so not knowing what to make, I cooked pretty much. . .everything.

-It looked like an all-you-can-eat buffet at the Golden Corral.
-Seriously, there was that much food and I made everything myself from scratch.
+It looked like an all-you-can-eat buffet at the Golden Corral and I made everything myself from scratch having refused offers of help.
 That didn’t make me a kitchen ninja.
 It just made me a crazy woman.

-Having done a lot of entertaining since then, I’m much more relaxed now (don’t listen to a word my kids say) and one reason is that I’ve simplified things and learned to serve food like this Cheese and Charcuterie Board that makes an appearance at almost every gathering at our house.
+I’ve done a lot of entertaining since then and I’m much more relaxed now (don’t listen to a word my kids say).
+One reason is that I’ve simplified things and learned to serve food like this Cheese and Charcuterie Board that makes an appearance at almost every gathering at our house.

-I found almost all the ingredients for this Cheese and Charcuterie Board at Aldi, (except jam see below) hands down the best place near me for cheese, wine, chocolate and well, pretty much anything.
+I found almost all the ingredients for this Cheese and Charcuterie Board at Aldi hands down one of the best places for cheese, wine and chocolate.

 Building a Cheese and Charcuterie Board:

-First off, you don’t have to have an actual board.
-A tray or platter work just fine too but I found this board at T.J.
-Maxx for just $10.00 and couldn’t resist!
+First, you don’t have to have an actual board.
+A tray or platter work just fine too but I found this one at T.J.
+Maxx for $10.00 and couldn’t resist!

 Charcuterie is the meat portion of the board.
 My favorites are Soppressata and Prosciutto because they go well with a variety of cheeses.
 Spicy Chorizo is another good option, but there are lots to choose from.

 I like to add a little sweet to the board in the form of fresh fruit.
-Typically I use grapes but Clementines are in season now and a good option in the winter.
+Grapes, pears and apples are all good options as well as festive pomegranate seeds this time of year.

 Olives are optional but add a nice, briny taste.
 If you aren’t a fan and don’t think your guests are either, skip them.